Frequently Asked Questions

 - The charitable deduction for a gift that returns income to you, such as a charitable gift annuity or a charitable remainder trust, is the fair market value of the gift asset minus the present value of the income interest you retain.

-4. I want to set up a life insurance policy, name the American Red Cross as beneficiary, but retain ownership of the policy.
+4. I want to set up a life insurance policy, name as beneficiary, but retain ownership of the policy.
 Can I deduct the premium payments I make?

 No. The IRS would not consider that a "completed gift" they'd say that, as the owner of the policy, you could change the beneficiary designation to a friend or family member.
 We must be made the irrevocable owner of the policy for gifts offsetting premium payments to be deductible.